Modern businesses survive or die by their ability to adapt to changing environments and embrace new ways of working.

 This is surely a missed opportunity, since the right software platform for a firm’s print needs can unlock both process efficiencies and significant cost savings, particularly where firms have high print needs.

-Just as employees are being encouraged to adopt a flexible approach to their style of working, administration tasks that can be long and laborious are being streamlined to make firms more agile.
+Just as employees are being encouraged to adopt a flexible approach to their style of working, administration tasks that can be long and laborious need to be streamlined to make firms more agile.

 Print management is an essential process to adapt to a quicker moving business environment.

-At Kutana, we are sure that our new version of Kappris, our pioneering print management solution, is a great fit with the agile working agenda, making your way of working more flexible and efficient especially for home workers.
+At Kutana, our pioneering print management solution Kappris is a great fit with the agile working agenda, making your way of working more flexible and efficient especially for home workers.

 In a modern business world, where processes and technology are changing all the time, Kappris is an easy to use solution that has seamless integration with Word, Outlook and Excel.